Skip to main content

 About Shantarskie Islands

 Shantarskie Islands National Park protects 515,500 hectares of rugged islands and surrounding marine waters in the Sea of Okhotsk, Russian Far East.
-The Shantar archipelago consists of 15 major islands featuring dramatic coastal cliffs, dense Siberian larch forests, and pristine mountain streams.
-Extreme tidal ranges exceeding 7 meters create dynamic intertidal zones supporting exceptional marine biodiversity.
-The islands lie in one of the most productive marine ecosystems on Earth, with cold nutrient-rich waters sustaining massive plankton blooms and fish populations.
-Gray whales, orcas, and several seal species frequent the surrounding waters, drawn by abundant food resources.
-Seabird colonies numbering in the hundreds of thousands blanket coastal cliffs during breeding season, creating a spectacle of sound and motion.
-Short summers bring explosion of wildflowers across alpine meadows, contrasting with long winters when pack ice surrounds the islands.
-The archipelago's remoteness and harsh climate have protected it from development, preserving wilderness conditions rare even in the vast Russian Far East.
+[1] The Shantar archipelago consists of 15 islands featuring dramatic coastal cliffs, dark coniferous forests, and pristine mountain streams.
+Tidal ranges of 5-8 meters create dynamic intertidal zones supporting exceptional marine biodiversity.
+[1] The islands lie in one of the most productive marine ecosystems on Earth, with cold nutrient-rich waters sustaining massive plankton blooms and fish populations.
+Gray whales, bowhead whales, orcas, and belugas frequent the surrounding waters, drawn by abundant food resources.
+[1] Seabird colonies blanket coastal cliffs during breeding season.
+Short summers bring explosions of wildflowers across meadows, contrasting with long winters when pack ice surrounds the islands.

 Wildlife Ecosystems